vivazzi/mql_requests/README.md

 ## Detailed information of using Requests

-You can define DEBUG_REQUESTS for display more detailed information of usage Requests:
+You can define `DEBUG_REQUESTS` for display more detailed information of usage `Requests`:

 ```mql4
 #include "lib/requests.mqh"